Aykahshi/joker_state/packages/joker_state/lib/src/event_bus/README-event-bus-en.md

 Ring Cue Master is a lightweight, type-safe event bus system designed for Flutter applications, seamlessly integrating with CircusRing dependency injection.
 It enables different parts of an application to communicate without direct dependencies, following the publish-subscribe pattern.

-It provides a default implementation `RingCueMaster` based on RxDart's `PublishSubject`, ensuring efficient and responsive event handling.

 ## ✨ Features

 - 🔍 **Type-Safe Events**: Events are type-checked at compile-time.
 - 🚀 **Easy Integration**: Works out of the box with CircusRing dependency injection, with `RingCueMaster` as the default event bus implementation.
 - 🧩 **Decoupled Architecture**: Components can communicate without direct references to each other.
 - 🔄 **Multiple Event Buses**: Create isolated `RingCueMaster` instances for different domains.
-- 🎯 **RxDart-Powered**: Built on `PublishSubject` for powerful event stream handling.
+- 🎯 **Dart Stream-Powered**: Built on `StreamController.broadcast` for standard and powerful event stream handling.

 ## 🏁 Getting Started